gnulinuxindia/internet-chowkidar/README.md

-# go-template
+# Internet Chowkidar
-This repository contains the code for our fully featured go-template, from which we can start new Go projects.
+This repository contains the code for internet chowkidar, a web application that allows users to monitor any blocks, bans, or restrictions on the internet by their ISP.
+The application is built using Go and PostgreSQL.

 ## Features
 - **Logging**: Structured logging with [slog](https://pkg.go.dev/golang.org/x/exp/slog)